Where's the Gayle force, asks Tony Cozier

-As a senior member of the team, the southpaw’s harsh public criticism of the decision to drop Dwayne Bravo & Kieron Pollard was an untimely distraction.
-It appeared to have an effect on his performance as he managed just 71 in five ODIs, writes Tony Cozier
+Harsh public criticism of Chris Gayle's decision to drop Dwayne Bravo, Kieron Pollard appears to have an effect on his performance as he managed just 71 in five ODIs, writes Tony Cozier

 Any expectation that West Indies would provide South Africa with a meaningful challenge leading into the World Cup was always a delusion.

 They hadn’t beaten South Africa over 50 overs since November 2006, through Chris Gayle’s unbeaten 133 off 135 balls in the Champions Trophy in Jaipur.
 Their previous such victory in South Africa was at Centurion on February 1, 2004 when Shivnarine Chanderpaul, Ramnaresh Sarwan and Brian Lara combined to carry them to a target of 300 with seven wickets and five overs in the bank.

 South Africa’s Vernon Philander celebrates the wicket of Chris Gayle during the third ODI against WI last month.
 Pic/Getty Images

 Firmly ensconced at No 8 in the ICC rankings in both Tests and ODIs, against mighty South Africa at Nos 1 and 3, they were clearly competing out of their class, a lightweight against a champion heavyweight.

 Their hopes realistically extended no further than a couple of competitive series in all formats in an unfamiliar environment.
 That would at least bolster confidence as they moved on to Australia and New Zealand for the game’s showpiece event.
 Instead, they head east after six debilitating weeks in South Africa.

 Given the absurd preparation of one day’s play in a solitary warm-up match, they were ambushed by an innings in the first Test, by eight wickets in the third; weather committed the second to a draw.